vijaidjearam/blog/_posts/2025-02-28-Copy-desired-profile-to-Default-Profile.md

 ---

-How to Use the Script
+How to Use the Script:

 1️⃣ Log in using a temporary account (NOT the profile you want to copy).

 2️⃣ Run PowerShell as Administrator.

 3️⃣ Enter the source profile name when prompted.

 4️⃣ The script will:

  - Back up the C:\Users\Default folder to c:\users\Default-timestamp.
  - Delete all existing contents from C:\Users\Default.
  - Copy only the necessary files and folders, \appdata\local\microsoft\ and \appdata\roaming\microsoft excluding OneDrive & WindowsApps.
- - Copy NTUSER.DAT to the root of the default profile 5️⃣ Success message appears when done.
+ - Copy NTUSER.DAT to the root of the default profile

+5️⃣ Success message appears when done.

 ```powershell